Aurukun, Queensland: Health

 The Aurukun Primary Health Care Centre is run in partnership by Torres and Cape Health Service and Apunipima Cape York Health Council, a community controlled Aboriginal Medical Service.
 Doctors conduct clinics 5 days each week, with other visiting specialists regularly conducting outreach clinics.
 Emergencies are flown to Cairns by the RFDS.
-The clinic is open 8-5 365 days a year, with nurses covering after hours for emergencies.
+The clinic is open 365 days a year, with nurses covering after hours for emergencies.

 Aurukun Shire Council engages a qualified vet to visit every two to three months, and de-sexing of pets is free for indigenous residents.

 Utilities

 Electricity is supplied by Ergon (formerly FNQEB) through diesel generators supplying power 24 hours a day.
 Station stability is excellent, typically better than grid supplied sites.

 The Water supply for Aurukun is drawn from five bores located across the town.
 From October 2014, fluoride was introduced to the Aurukun water supply, following public consultation.

-A sewer system is in place in the community.
 In 2011 and 2012, the Aurukun water and sewerage services were upgraded extensively, including to replace water mains, upgrade bore facilities and install new sewerage lines.

 In 2007, The Sydney Morning Herald reported that few people in Aurukun had phones.
-The community also has no ADSL broadband service and receives all communications services via radio transmission towers.
+As of 2015 the community had no ADSL broadband service and receives all communications services via radio transmission towers.